|

 If you’re likely to leave your printer unused

-for a few months, buy an HP.
+for a few months, buy an HP or a Canon.

 If you have an HP and want your prints to last